Request Assessment

 Unlike the number of leads generated per month, this report can just focus on quantitative data — after all, for a prospect to become an opportunity, they need to be high quality

-Knowing the number of opportunities you’re creating in combination with your opportunity-to-closed-won win rate will allow you to start creating sales forecasts.
+Knowing the number of opportunities you’re creating in combination with your opportunity-to-closed-won win rate allows you to start creating sales forecasts.
 For example, if you know your win rate is pretty consistently 30%, and your team created 20 opportunities in a month, you can safely assume that six of those will close.
 Being able to predict the number of customers and amount of revenue you’ll have coming in will help your company make other business decisions, like hiring.

 3. Opportunities by Campaign